Is your estate in order? Five things you should know

 • Go to court.
 When someone dies without a will, the estate goes into probate.
 The family needs a court order to access any of the funds.

 • Pay probate costs.
-Probate court is expensive; an estate worth $1,000,000 can cost up to $46,000.
+Probate court is expensive.
 Plus, the family might incur legal fees if they need to dispute the court’s ruling.

 • Wait for months.
 It can take months or even years for the case to resolve.
 In the meantime, the family won’t get any funds to pay for funeral expenses or other obligations.